Johnstul/SVD-Image-Processing/README.md

 # SVD-Image-Processing
-Applying Linear Algebra Singular Value Decomposition (SVD) to image matrices
+## Applying Linear Algebra Singular Value Decomposition (SVD) to image matrices

+## Python code created by Debananda Chakraborty and John Stulich

 If the Jupyter notebooks are unable to load online (they are still downloadable) due to a possible sourcing issue,